 - temporarily transfer selected personal data to another processing system;

-- restrict by technical means the processing in automated data sets in such a way that personal data are not subject to further processing or cannot be changed.
+- limit by technical means the processing in automated collections of the data in such a way that the personal data are not subject to further processing or alteration.

 - with the consent of the data subject;

-- to establish, exercise or defend claims, or to protect the rights of another natural or legal person;
+- in order to establish, assert or defend claims, or to protect the rights of another natural or legal person;

 - due to important reasons of public interest of the European Union or a Member State.

-- The data subject, at his/her request, receives the personal data concerning him/her, which (s)he has provided to the Data Controller, in a structured, commonly used and machine-readable format, e.g. doc, .docx, .pdf, etc., and has the right to request that those data be transmitted to another controller.
-The data subject also has the right to transmit those data to another controller without hindrance from the Data Controller.
+- The data subject will, upon his/her request, receive in a structured, commonly used machine-readable format, e.g. .doc, .docx, .pdf, etc. personal data concerning him/her and provided to the Administrator by the data subject, processed by the Administrator, and has the right to request that such data be sent to another controller.
+He/She also has the right to send this data to another controller without hindrance from the Administrator.

-- The data subject has the right to request the transfer of data only in relation to the data that (s)he provided to the Data Controller him-/herself, if the data are processed by the Data Controller based on the consent of the data subject or on the basis of the contract to which the data subject is a party.
+- The data subject has the right to request data portability only with respect to data that he or she has provided to the Administrator himself or herself, if the data are processed by the Administrator on the basis of the data subject’s consent or on the basis of a contract to which the data subject is a party.